tmathmeyer/tint3/configuration.md

 There are also some properties which are NOT required, including:
 * background :  # symbol followed by six digit RGB hexadecimal, if left out the bar will attempt transparency.
 * options : a comma separated list of strings that control some of the special dev features (more on these later)
+* bordercolor : a # followed by six hex digits, representing the color of the border.
+This is required if borderwidth is greater than 0

 The left, center, and right keywords are special however.
 Following them is any number of names, which correspond to the names of the blocks you have defined.
 These determine the order and location of the elements you have defined.
 For this reason, blocks cannot be named any of the default keywords in the bar block.
 ----